Follow up for bowel cancer

 You will not have all these tests at every visit to your specialist.
 But you will probably be examined and have a blood test at each appointment.
 Your doctor will also ask how you are feeling, whether you have any side effects from treatment or new symptoms, or if you are worried about anything.
 How often you have scans will depend on your individual case and local hospital guidelines.

-You will have regular check ups for several years.
+You will usually have regular check ups for several years.
 At first they will be every few months.
 But if you are well they will gradually become less and less frequent.
 If you are worried, or notice any new symptoms between appointments, let your doctor or specialist nurse know as soon as possible.
 You don't have to wait until your next appointment.

 Many people find their check ups quite worrying.
 If you are feeling well and getting on with life, a hospital appointment can bring back all the worry about having cancer.
 You may find it helpful to tell someone close to you how you are feeling.
 Or you may want to talk about your concerns with a counsellor.
 Ask your doctor or nurse if there are counsellors at your hospital.